 Speech Therapy for Autism

 To begin this section, let me first point out that a child is not defined by his diagnosis.
-If you walked into my clinic and said “my child is autistic”, I would not automatically know what therapy to do or what problems to cure.
+If a parent walked into my clinic and said “my child has autism”, I would not automatically know what therapy to do or what problems to address.
 Each child with autism is different and needs to be treated that way.
-Although there are some therapies that have been found to be more or less effective for children with autism, each child’s specific needs will be different.
+Although there are some therapies that have been found to be more or less effective for children with autism as a whole, each child’s specific needs will be different.
 A licensed speech-language pathologist should be consulted to determine which types of therapies are best for each individual child and which speech and language problems should be addressed first.

 In short, treat the child, not the disorder.